Leaf-Agriculture/docs/docs/usecase_upload.md

     .catch(console.error);
 });
 ```
-[Here](https://leaf-agriculture.github.io/docs/docs/files_endpoints/) you can see the Files Documentation.
+[Here](/docs/docs/files_endpoints/) you can see the Files Documentation.

 #### Route '/file_images/:id'
 In this route, we will be able to get the images from the Leaf API endpoint.
 The file id is received
-from the form, in the parameter 'id' and we put it in the endpoint url.
-When we make a GET request
+from the form, in the parameter `id` and we put it in the endpoint url.
+When we make a `GET` request
 with AXIOS, the endpoint will return an JSON with the images url and informations related to
 that file id that we send in the url.
 ```js